stuartellis/sve-personal-website/content/articles/gitlab-ci-local.md

 tags = ["automation", "devops"]
 +++

 [gitlab-ci-local](https://github.com/firecow/gitlab-ci-local) is a command-line tool that enables you to run [GitLab Pipelines](https://docs.gitlab.com/ee/ci/pipelines/) on any computer.
 It works without a GitLab installation and only requires Docker or Podman on the system.
-This means that you can run the same pipelines on your laptop, test systems and on any instance of GitLab, including [GitLab.com](https://gitlab.com).
+This means that you can run the same pipelines on your laptop and on test systems, as well as on any instance of GitLab, including [GitLab.com](https://gitlab.com).

 > The `gitlab-ci-local` tool is maintained by an independent Open Source project.
 It is not a supported product of GitLab, Inc.